Electronic-Mango/reddit-python-api/README.md

 ### Returned articles type

-Returned type is a list of articles, where each article is a `dict`/`json` directly returned by official Reddit API.
+Returned type is a list of articles, where each article is a `Submission`.
+`Submission` is just an alias to `dict[str, Any]`.
+Returned data is directly representing JSON returned by official Reddit API, there are no modification to responses.

 You can check official Reddit API documentation for:
  * users - https://www.reddit.com/dev/api/#GET_user_{username}_submitted